 Jakiela, meanwhile, had worked in the Canadian Arctic, learning how to grow vegetables hydroponically in geodesic greenhouses.
 “And he said ‘you know what, the technology exists, but no one’s leveraged it properly in an urban setting.’”

-The two teamed up, and started looking for a solution—a device that would allow just about anyone to grow vegetables indoors.
+The two teamed up, and started looking for a solution—an urban farming device that would allow just about anyone to grow vegetables indoors.
 “What we quickly discovered is that when you're putting something into somebody’s condo, they'd rather it look nice,” says Tidd.

 So they designed a beautiful stand-alone wall unit—and at the same time perfected the technology of growing farm-fresh food just steps from the kitchen table.
 The real beauty is that the unit works just as well in a home in the Arctic as in an urban condo.